With affordable premiums and low copays, GEHA’s Standard Option medical plan is our best value for people who have predictable out-of-pocket expenses.

 The table below summarizes your cost for prescription drugs with GEHA Standard Option.
 For complete benefit information, including details on specialty drugs that are injected or infused, refer to the GEHA Plan Brochure.

-To find a drug cost based on your benefit plan and prescription dosage, check your drug costs.
+To find a drug cost based on your benefit plan and prescription dosage, Check Drug Costs.

 Enrolled in Medicare?
 Visit Medicare + GEHA to see how GEHA works with Medicare.